-The Nagorno-Karabakh region often takes the spotlight when it comes to analyzing the conflict between Azerbaijan and Armenia, but occasional skirmishes elsewhere along the two countries' shared border should not be overlooked.
-In late 2015, the number of military skirmishes between Azerbaijan's Qazakh district and Armenia's Tavush province rose at about the same time as an uptick in fighting in Nagorno-Karabakh.
-The terrain on this segment of the border is rough, and land mines make the surrounding areas hazardous.
-Though the few transport corridors that exist are regularly monitored, both sides often harass and occasionally occupy the other's border towns.
+The Nagorno-Karabakh region often takes the spotlight when it comes to analyzing the conflict between Azerbaijan and Armenian, but occasional skirmishes elsewhere along the two countries' shared border should not be overlooked.
+In late 2015, the number of military skirmishes between Azerbaijan's Qazakh district and Armenia's Tavush province rose.
+Azerbaijan has even recaptured a small mountain outpost it had previously abandoned, providing an area of support for Azerbaijani troops.
+Though small, this strategic position could make a difference elsewhere in the Azerbaijani-Armenian conflict....